ODIM-Project/ODIM/docs/README.md

     - Plugin for unmanaged racks (URP): Plugin that acts as a resource manager for unmanaged racks
     - Integration of additional third-party plugins: Dell, Lenovo and Cisco ACI plugins

 This guide provides reference information for the northbound APIs exposed by the resource aggregator.
-These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.14.0](https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.14.0.pdf) and are fully Redfish-compliant.
+These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.14.0](https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.14.0.pdf) and are Redfish-compliant.

-Redfish® is an open industry standard specification, API, and schema.
-Redfish specifies a RESTful interface and uses JSON and OData.
-The Redfish standards are designed to deliver simple and secure environment for managing multivendor, converged, and hybrid IT infrastructure.
+The Redfish® standard is a suite of specifications that deliver an industry standard protocol providing a RESTful interface for the simple and secure management of servers, storage, networking, multivendor, converged and hybrid IT infrastructure.
+Redfish uses JSON and OData.

 ##  Resource Aggregator for ODIM logical architecture